AND KEEPING CLIENTS

 settlement or payout.

 a.
-Does the retainer agreement specify whether, in a
+Does the fee agreement specify whether, in a

 structured payout, the fee is calculated as the percentage